 Public Act 95 of the Michigan Public Acts of 2013 established the Low-Income Energy Assistance Fund (LIEAF) charging the Michigan Department of Human Services with expending money from the fund as provided by the Michigan Energy Assistance Act.
 The Act allows the Michigan Public Service Commission (MPSC) to annually approve a low-income energy assistance funding factor, not to exceed $50 million, to support the LIEAF.

-On September 30, 2019, Public Act 87 was signed by Governor Whitmer extending the Michigan Energy Assistance Program for four years, until September 30, 2023.
+On July 26, 2023, Public Act 105 was signed by Governor Whitmer eliminating the sunset provision for the Michigan Energy Assistance Program.
 This ensures the availability of $50 million in LIEAF to provide energy assistance to low-income customers.